vipulnaik/diet-exercise-health/profile-information/health-profile.md

 particle concentration when they do differ).

 As of December 2024, I have only one data point directly measuring Apo B, namely the reading from the blood test done on December 13.
-My inferred atherogenic particle concentration of 1618 nmol/L uses 550,000 as the molecular mass of Apo B. In this round of blood tests, I also got a NMR lipoprofile, that includes a direct measure of LDL particle concentration (LDL-P) of 1313 nmol/L, and very little VLDL, so the atherogenic particle concentration inferred that way would be close to 1313 nmol/L, which is lower.
+The reading of 89 mg/dL is at the upper edge of acceptable, and I should ideally have a much lower Apo B. My inferred atherogenic particle concentration of 1618 nmol/L uses 550,000 as the molecular mass of Apo
+B. In this round of blood tests, I also got a NMR lipoprofile, that includes a direct measure of LDL particle concentration (LDL-P) of 1313 nmol/L, and very little VLDL, so the atherogenic particle concentration inferred that way would be close to 1313 nmol/L, which is lower.
 But this much discrepancy (around 20-25%) seems typical.

 Reading date | Apo B (mg/dL) | Inferred atherogenic particle concentration (self-calculated) (nmol/L)
 -- | -- | --